ANSR-laboratory/ANSR-laboratory.github.io/content/publication/martin-pharmacokinetics-1997/index.md

 ---
-title: The Pharmacokinetics of Hyperpolarized Xenon: Implications for Cerebral MRI
+title: "The Pharmacokinetics of Hyperpolarized Xenon: Implications for Cerebral MRI"
 authors:
 - Charles Martin
 - Robert Williams